What is sensory processing disorder?

 - Access to a desk chair bungee cord.
 This gives your child a way to move their legs while sitting in the classroom.

 Occupational therapy.
 Your child also may need this therapy to help with other symptoms related to SPD.
 It can help with fine motor skills, such as handwriting and using scissors.
-It also can help with gross motor skills, such as climbing stairs and throwing a ball.
+Therapy also can help with gross motor skills, such as climbing stairs and throwing a ball.
 It can teach everyday skills, such as getting dressed and how to use utensils.

 If your child has a sensory deficit, such as a hearing loss, hearing aids can help.
 Talk to your doctor about being tested for a hearing loss and the hearing aid options that could work for your child.